craft

 Utilising our engineering background and cooperating with fellow shapers, surfers and material researchers we constantly look to improve our surfboards to build to the best suited craft combining waves, rider, environmental friendlines, and durability.

-To meet requests for different board flex patterns we went ahead and came up with the supaflex construction, so now you may choose from the spectre starting with a stiffer classic to a bouncy supaflex construction to get the board responsiveness you prefer.
+To meet requests for different board flex patterns we came up with the supaflex construction, so now you may choose from the spectre starting with a stiffer classic to a bouncy supaflex construction to get the board responsiveness you prefer.

-And if weight is your concern you will be glad to hear that our newest UltraLight construction allows us to build shortboards that weigh up to 20% less than their foam cousins while being stronger and more durable.
+And if weight is your concern you will be glad to hear that our newest UltraLight construction allows us to build shortboards that weigh 10% less than their foam cousins while being stronger and more durable.